inh3/nPool/README.md

 The emulated module loading system has the following features/limitations:

 * Similar 'require(...)' syntax as Node.js
- * Currently only file-based requiring is supported.
-Future support for directories and node_module sourcing is planned.
+ * Currently only individual file-based require() is supported
  * Paths that start with './' and '../' will automatically resolve relative to the file that is performing the require()
 * Limited to pure Javascript modules
  * No native or compiled add-ons